agalue/onmsctl/README.md

 * Search for entities.
 The idea is to provide a way to build a search expression that will be translated into a [FIQL](https://fiql-parser.readthedocs.io/en/stable/usage.html) expression and use the ReST API v2 of OpenNMS to search for events, alarms, nodes, etc.

 * Visualize tabular data with pagination (nodes, events, alarms, outages, notifications).

-* Replace `resourcecli` to visualize resources and metrics available.